flowersnlyrics/how-to-mcu/assignments/1a_printf_specifiers.md

 **RELEASED** TUE APR 21ST 2020
 **DUE DATE** WED APR 29TH 2020

 Printf is an important fundamental tool for debugging.
-In this assignment you can use the `1_uart_printf` project to complete the following problem sets.
+In this assignment you can use the `1_uart_printf` project to complete the following problem sets OR a quicker option is to use an [Online C compiler](https://www.onlinegdb.com/online_c_compiler) since it's just string manipulation.
 Before the problem sets, review the fundamentals.
 Add to this markdown file if you want, I started it for you with a quick summary but you'll need more tools to finish the assignment that you have to Google.

 ### Common Specifiers
 | format specifier | description                   |